GaluhApr/Graph/README.md

-Use This Code To Hack Your Github Contribute Graph
+# Getting Started

+A new python Graphack

+## Getting Started

+Use this simple code to get more Contribute on your Github Graph